Do Not Make Organizational Change More Difficult than It Needs to Be

 Experienced leaders know those most affected by change must be held accountable for the desired change, encouraged to embrace the “new way” over the “old way”, and helped to emphasize continuous learning if they want to get the desired results.

-To learn more about organizational change, download The 5 New Lenses of Change Leadership
+To learn more about organizational change, download The 5 Leadership Lenses of Change that You Must Get Right